Start and Pause CSS Animation

 Background animations

 A really powerful feature we have access to is the ability to animate backgrounds.
-This is one of my favourite ways to add subtle animations to give your emails an edge without having to worry about fallbacks because when it doesn’t animate it’s just a regular background.
+This is one of our favorite ways to add subtle animations to give your emails an edge without worrying about fallbacks.
+When it doesn’t animate, it just looks like a regular background.

 This is the effect we’ll be creating: